DATA PROTECTION PRIVACY NOTICE

 Retention of personal data

-19. Your personal data will be retained for as long as is reasonably necessary for the purposes listed above or as required by the law.
+17. Your personal data will be retained for as long as is reasonably necessary for the purposes listed above or as required by the law.
+For example, the Notaries Practice Rules require that that notarial acts in the public form shall be preserved permanently.
+Records of acts not in public form shall be preserved for a minimum period of 12 years.
 Please contact us for further details of applicable retention periods.
 Personal data may for reasons of security and convenience be stored on remote data facilities but in an encrypted form.

 Security of personal data